feathersjs-ecosystem/authentication/docs/flows.md

   - malformed
   - has not been tampered with
 5. Server decodes the payload
-6. Server looks up refreshId on some service (TBD)
+6. Server looks up authorization for the refresh token by `authorizationId` on the `/authorizations` service
-  - If valid goes through access token creation flow which deletes the `refreshId` from the database.
+  - If valid goes through access token creation flow which deletes the authorization record with this `authorizationId` from the database or marks it as invalid/revoked.
   - Else returns a `NotAuthenticated` error